Senate wants mandatory health insurance for all Nigerians – Daily Trust

-The Senate, on Monday, called for mandatory health insurance for all Nigerians irrespective of their social status.
+The Senate yesterday called for mandatory health insurance for all Nigerians irrespective of their social status.

-The Chairman, Senate Committee on Heath, Senator Ibrahim Oloriegbe, stated this in Abuja at a public hearing on ‘A bill for an Act to repeal the National Health Insurance Scheme Act 2004 and to enact the National Health Insurance Commission Bill’.
+Chairman, Senate Committee on Heath, Senator Ibrahim Oloriegbe, made the call in Abuja at a public hearing on a bill for an Act to repeal the National Health Insurance Scheme Act 2004 and to enact the National Health Insurance Commission Bill.

 Oloriegbe said health insurance must be made mandatory and premium payments be subsidized for the poor.